-Irish online retailer Coffee Perfection use a simplistic layout with a simple description, and display a big “Add to cart” button.
+Irish online retailer Coffee Perfection uses a simplistic layout with a simple description and displays a big “Add to cart” button.

-Reducing friction during the checkout process and enabling swift navigation keeps busy customers who are shopping on their lunch break happy and satisfied.
+Reducing friction during the checkout process and enabling swift navigation to keep busy customers who are shopping on their lunch break happy and satisfied.

 The demand for fast delivery is higher than ever.

 As mentioned above, customers, particularly millennials, are vying for personable brands and approaches to shopping.

 eCommerce companies are now expected to deliver their message through Facebook, Instagram, Snapchat and Twitter; providing consistent email updates and offers… the list goes on.